A Consistent ICM-based $\chi^2$ Specification Test: The Framework

-The requirement on $h(Z)$ in \Cref{lem_key} can hardly be termed a ``condition" as it only requires measurability and non-degeneracy.
-Therefore, in view of \Cref{Theorem:Omnibus}, the proposed test is \emph{omnibus} as long as the choice of $V$ is suitable, i.e., it obeys \Cref{Cond:Omnibus}.
-Moreover, it leads to a first-order non-degenerate U-statistic when $V$ obeys \Cref{Cond:Non_Degenerate} as well.
+A key message of \Cref{lem_key} is that symmetrizing any non-degenerate measurable function $h(\cdot)$ of $Z$ about $U$ guarantees the omnibus and first-order non-degeneracy properties of $\delta_h$.
+The requirement on $h(Z)$ in \Cref{lem_key} can hardly be termed a ``condition," as it imposes only measurability and non-degeneracy.
 The proof of \Cref{lem_key} provides an insight into the inclusion of $U$ linearly in the construction of $V$.
-This brings in the term $\mathrm{GMDD}(U|Z)$ in $\delta_V$ that is strictly positive under $\mathbb{H}_a$ and solely drives power under the alternative whenever the CM ``worst-case-scenario" of $h(Z)$ orthogonal to $\mu_U(Z)$ arises under the alternative.
-The proposed test thus draws its consistency from the ICM omnibus property \eqref{eqn:Prop_Omnibus}.
+This brings in the term $\mathrm{ICM}(U \mid Z)$ in $\delta_h$ that is strictly positive under $\mathbb{H}_a$ and contributes power under the alternative.
+The proposed test thus draws its consistency from the ICM metric.

-Consider the following generalization of $V$, where $\{h_l(Z)\}_{l=1}^{p_h}$ and $\{{q}_l(Z)\}_{l=1}^{p_q}$ comprise \emph{arbitrary} measurable functions of $Z$ that are non-degenerate.
-Emphasis is put on ``arbitrary" as the practitioner does not bear the burden of ``carefully" selecting functions such as polynomials that provide power by approximating $\mathbb{E}[U|Z]$ under the alternative, unlike non-parametric tests, e.g., \citet{wooldridge1992test,yatchew1992nonparametric,zheng1996consistent}.
-The first part of $V$ ensures the omnibus property of the test in view of \Cref{lem_key} holds, while the second part provides extra flexibility as the practitioner can use it to augment the power of the test in given directions.
+Since $h(Z)$ can be chosen arbitrarily, the practitioner does not bear the burden of ``carefully" selecting functions such as polynomials that provide power by approximating $\E[U \mid Z]$ under $\mathbb{H}_a$, as required in non-parametric specification tests, e.g., \citet{wooldridge1992test,yatchew1992nonparametric,zheng1996consistent}.
+In addition, the user-specified $h(Z)$ provides extra flexibility as the practitioner can use it to augment the power of the test in given directions, unlike existing ICM-based bootstrap tests.

+\begin{remark} We assume $p_z$ is fixed in this study.
+In high-dimensional settings where $p_z \rightarrow \infty $, \citet[Remark 2.2]{zhang2018conditional} demonstrates that $\mathrm{ICM}$ criteria only capture linear dependence.
+Our $\chi^2$-test derives its consistency property and part of its power from the $\mathrm{ICM}$ metric so it cannot be expected to perform better in high dimensions.
+Recent studies have explored the challenge of testing independence between high-dimensional random vectors using distance covariance-based statistics \citep{szekely2007measuring}, revealing that the performance of such tests depends critically on the relative growth rates of the dimensions of the random variables and the sample size $n$ \citep{zhu2020distance,chakraborty2021new,gao2021asymptotic,zhang2024statistical}.
+Consequently, extending the current testing procedure to high dimensions requires a separate study that is deferred to future research. \end{remark}